Skip to main content (Press Enter)

 Whether your car's paint job was dinged up in an accident or faded over time, you may be wondering how much it costs to paint a car.
 Read on to find out how much you can expect to pay and how to save money doing it.

-Average Cost To Paint a Car
+Average Cost to Paint a Car

 The average cost to paint a car ranges from $300 to more than $20,000.
 What you pay depends on various factors, primarily the level of quality you're looking for.

-• Sanding the car to bare metal
+• Sanding the car down to bare metal

-• Multiple coats of premium paint
+• Applying multiple coats of premium paint

-• A high-quality finish
+• Adding a flawless, high-quality finish

-• Custom designs
+• Creating custom designs

-Factors That Impact How Much You'll Pay To Paint a Car
+Factors That Impact How Much You'll Pay to Paint a Car

 How much you'll pay to paint your car depends on several factors.

-Quality of Body Shop
+1. Quality of Body Shop

 When painting a car, you get what you pay for, so the quality of the body shop you select greatly impacts the price tag.
 While it may cost more, opting for a high-quality shop means the painters are better trained with more experience than those working at a lower-grade shop.
-They'll also better prepare the car for the paint and use better materials, all of which adds up to a better-quality paint job.

-Size of the Paint Job
+2. Size of the Paint Job

-Type of Paint
+3. Type of Paint

 The type of paint you select also influences the amount you'll pay.
 Synthetic enamels are the cheapest since they only require a single coat of paint.
 High-quality paints or specialized formulas often require multiple coats, which can add up to several thousand dollars more in cost.

-Paint Color
+4. Paint Color

-Standard colors like white, gray and black are the cheapest paint colors.
+Standard colors like white, gray and black are the most budget-friendly paint colors.
 You'll pay more for specialized paint colors since they aren't as readily available.
-You'll also pay extra for so-called €œcandy colors,€ which are translucent and require more coats for better coverage or need to be applied over a white base layer.
+You'll also pay extra for so-called "candy colors," which are translucent and require more coats for better coverage or need to be applied over a white base layer.

 Changing the color of your car also costs more than keeping the original color.
 Because auto paint is thinner than the paint you use on your walls, the original color can bleed through even after multiple coats.
-That means your body shop will need to spend more time sanding and adding more coats of paint when you change the color, which will cost you more in the long run.

-Paint Finishes
+5. Paint Finishes

-Necessary Repairs
+6. Necessary Repairs

 While you technically can paint over imperfections in the metal of your car's body, you probably won't like the results.
 A new shiny coat of paint may actually call attention to the issue rather than hide it.

 If your car's frame has any dings, deep scratches or rust, you should pay the auto body shop to repair them before they begin painting.
+Minor dent repairs typically range from $50-$150 per dent, while rust repair can cost $150-$500 per affected area, depending on severity.
+Deep scratches that require filling and sanding generally run $150-$300 to fix properly.

-Add-ons
+7. Add-ons

-Prep Work
+8. Prep Work

 Prepping a car for painting includes the following steps: